KWFinder Review 2023 & Discount Coupon

 - Shows you basic metrics about each page that’s currently ranking.
 This can help you do the manual keyword difficulty research that I mentioned above.

 - Gives you an estimated number of visits for each position, based on CTR stats for various organic rankings.
-This is more helpful than raw search volume because you can get a rough idea how much traffic you’ll actually get for each position in the SERPs.
+This is more helpful than raw search volume because you can get a rough idea of how much traffic you’ll actually get for each position in the SERPs.

 - Adds a difficulty rank for each individual site.
 Again, this isn’t perfect (there’s no way The Penny Hoarder deserves a 17).
 But it is usually a good start.